 Why choose Pass N Go for driving instructor training in Stockton-On-Tees?

-When you train to become a driving instructor with us, you’ll also receive the added peace of mind that we’ll provide you with all the skills, set up, advice and support necessary to achieve your qualification.
-Even better news is that we can have your driving instructor training in Stockton-On-Tees completed very quickly with one of our fast track courses.
+When training to become a driving instructor, you’ll receive peace of mind that we will provide you with all the skills, set up and support necessary to achieve your qualification.
+We can also have your driving instructor training in Stockton-On-Tees completed very quickly when you choose one of our fast track training courses.

-On top of this, as we have a vested interest in each one of our driving instructors.
-Therefore, we will give you the best training possible with the aim to help you succeed as a driving instructor.
+On top of all of the above, we have a vested interest in our driving instructor trainees.
+Therefore, this ensures we will give you the best training possible in order to help you succeed at being a driving instructor.

-Please also note that it is a requirement to have passed three Driving and Vehicle Standards Agency (DVSA) tests in order to become a qualified driving instructor.
+It is a requirement that you have passed three Driving and Vehicle Standards Agency tests consisting of a theory test, driving test and instructional test in order to become a driving instructor.

-If you’re already qualified you can join Pass N Go as a franchisee driving instructor in Stockton-On-Tees now.
+If you’re already a qualified instructor you can join Pass N Go right now as a franchisee driving instructor in Stockton-On-Tees.

 What's the process of training to become a driving instructor in Stockton-On-Tees?

 - Part 1

 Consists of a multiple choice test and video based hazard perception test.
 We provide all training materials, books, software and hazard perception DVDs for the entire course.
 We also stage mock tests to help prepare and optional classes where a trainer can guide you.

 In this test, you will be required to demonstrate your driving ability in a one hour practical session.
 The DVSA expects you to drive to a very high standard on various types of roads, in town, on country roads, on fast dual carriageways and on motorways.
 Throughout the test you will also need to perform various manoeuvres that you will be teaching your learners.